310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 He barged into Okinawa seas with a gigantic ship he’d filched from some other country, and was super feared by everyone~.
 He’s just a withered up old man now, though.

-Ani-sama is his successor\~, he’s called “The second generation of the Okinawa Oni”\~♪
+Ani-sama is his successor\~, he’s called “The second generation of Okinawa’s Oni”\~♪

 He was truly respected\~.
 Actually, I’m the older one between us\~, but Ani-sama was like everyone’s big brother in a sense, so I call him “Ani-sama”\~.